yaniv-golan/STJ/spec/v0.6.0/stj-specification.md

 #### Allowed Values

-- `"complete"`: All words in the segment have timing data
+- `"complete"`: All words in the segment have timing data.
-- `"partial"`: Only some words have timing data
+- `"partial"`: Only some words have timing data.
-- `"none"`: No word-level timing data is provided
+- `"none"`: No word-level timing data is provided.

 #### Default Behavior

-- When omitted and `words` array is present with complete coverage: treated as `"complete"`
+- When omitted and a `words` array is present with complete coverage: Treated as `"complete"`.
-- When omitted and `words` array is absent: treated as `"none"`
+- When omitted and `words` array is absent: Treated as `"none"`.
-- When omitted and `words` array is present but incomplete: invalid - must explicitly specify `"partial"`
+- When omitted and `words` array is present but incomplete: Invalid—must explicitly specify `"partial"`.

 #### Constraints

-- For `"complete"`: All words must have timing data
+- For `"complete"`: All words **MUST** have timing data, and the concatenation of `words[].text` **SHOULD** match `segment.text`, accounting for whitespace and punctuation.
-- For `"partial"`: Some words must have timing data
+- For `"partial"`: Some words have timing data; the `words` array **MUST** contain at least one word object.
-- For `"none"`: Must not include `words` array
+- For `"none"`: The `words` array **MUST NOT** be included.

 ### Extensions Field Requirements

 #### Purpose

-The `extensions` field allows for the inclusion of custom, application-specific metadata and format-specific properties without affecting compatibility with other implementations.
+Allows for the inclusion of custom, application-specific metadata and format-specific properties without affecting compatibility with other implementations.

 #### Structure